 Land Tenure Adjustments

 Make land tenure adjustments to benefit a variety of uses and values.
-Emphasize opportunities that conserve biological diversity or enhance timber management opportunities.
-As a matter of practice, O&C forest lands allocated to timber management would only be exchanged for lands to be managed for multiple-use purposes.
+Emphasize opportunities that conserve biological diversity, enhance ecosystem management, or improve management efficiency.

-Meet the following objectives for the 3 land tenure adjustment zones:
+Meet the following objectives for the three land tenure adjustment zones:

 Land Use Allocations

 See Map 11 for location of land tenure zones.
 See Appendix I for legal descriptions of Zone 3 lands.

 Use the land tenure adjustment criteria shown in Appendix I when conducting environmental analyses for site-specific proposals.
 Application of these criteria may result in retention of some Zone 2 or 3 lands.

 Maintain or increase public land holdings in Zone 1 by retaining public lands and acquiring nonfederal lands with high public resource values.
 The primary mode of acquisition will be through exchange of BLM-administered lands in Zones 2 and 3.
 Utilize purchases and donations if exchange is not feasible.

 Consult with county governments prior to any land exchange.

 Consider the effect of land tenure adjustments on the mineral estate.
 If the lands are not known to have mineral potential, the mineral estate will normally be transferred simultaneously with the surface estate.

 Minimize impact on local tax base by emphasizing exchanges rather than fee purchase.